juunjii/GradeBook/README.md

 ### Method 1: Makefile
 A Makefile is provided.
 This program then invokes gcc and other commands on your behalf.

-The Makefile supports the following commands:<br>
+The Makefile supports the following commands (listed only necessary ones for running):<br>

 **make**: Compile all code, produce an executable gradbook_main program<br>
 **make clean**: Remove all compiled items, useful if you want to recompile everything from scratch